gaMingLT/2526-vub-s1-typst-env/30_BDP/assignment/main.typ

 To prematurely optimize, the historical dataframe is selected for the most important values.
 To start with, the training dataframe (`trainingDataDF`) is created, by selecting the columns: `node`, `timestamp`, `speed`, `volume` and `features`.

-Furthermore, the combination of each node and it's selected list of static features is selected from the `transformedDF` dataframe, to which the `distinct` operation is applied, creating the unqique combination of each node with it static features (`nodeFeaturesDF`).
+Furthermore, the combination of each node and it's selected list of static features is selected from the `transformedDF` dataframe, to which the `distinct` operation is applied, creating the unique combination of each node with it static features (`nodeFeaturesDF`).

 To further reduce the number of rows required to be kept in memory during the prediction phase, a select number of rows, 287 to be specific is selected from the `transformedDF` by the `takeHistory` method.
 The number of rows is specific to the maximum number of rows requires for the time-series step.
 Shifting the rows by 1 day (288 rows).

-Taking the 287 latest row for *each* node, is done by first generating a Window, which is parititioned on the `node` column and ordered descendingdly (latest timestamp first) on the timestamp.
+Taking the 287 latest row for *each* node, is done by first generating a Window, which is partitioned on the `node` column and ordered descending (latest timestamp first) on the timestamp.
 Selecting the correct rows is done by adding a new column `rn`, to which the previously made `Window` is used for generating the correct row number.
 The rows are than filtered on the column number, dropping any for which the following holds: $"rn" > 287$.
 Lastly, a select is performed to select the required list of columns, following the transformation.

-Following the transformation of the input data, and generated `baseDataDF` dataframe, the latest timestamp in the historicaldata is retrieved.
+Following the transformation of the input data, and generated `baseDataDF` dataframe, the latest timestamp in the historical data is retrieved.

-A tuple of 4 values is returned from the prepartion transformation step: `baseDataDF`, `trainingDataDF`, `nodeFeaturesDF`, `endTime`.
+A tuple of 4 values is returned from the preparation transformation step: `baseDataDF`, `trainingDataDF`, `nodeFeaturesDF`, `endTime`.

 === Predicting Data